Slider Image

 One of its house specials: Chilled drunken virgin red crayfish that has been marinated on ice overnight in 15 years vintage Huadiao Wine known as nu’er hong.
 Photo: Nanjing Impressions/Facebook

 Why visit?
-For a Chinese meal prepared Nanjing-style, check out Nanjing Impressions where you’ll experience authentic Chinese Nanjing fare, in a rustic setting — you will dine in the comforting backdrop of a tea parlour reminiscent of old-time China, accompanied by service staff dressed to theme to immerse you fully in the experience.
+For a Chinese meal prepared Nanjing-style, check out Nanjing Impressions where you can experience authentic Nanjing fare, in a rustic setting.
+Here, you can dine against the comforting backdrop of a tea parlour reminiscent of old-time China, accompanied by service staff dressed to theme for a fully immersive experience.

 Apart from the aesthetics, the food, too, is superb: It’s quintessential Chinese fare, with some dishes that may be a bit more unique from what locals may be used to, but still palatable to the Singaporean tastebud.
 If you’re a fan of Chinese fare with a difference, this is a shoo-in when looking for food in Plaza Singapura.

-Crowd favourites: It does its duck excellently, so must-tries are either its Jinling roast duck or its Jinling signature salted duck (S$16.80 for small, S$32 for medium, S$62 for large).
-The celestial roast duck dumplings (S$5.80 for 3) is also worth a mention — think duck xiao long bao with all the juicy goodness within.
+Crowd favourites: It does its duck excellently, so must-tries are either its Jinling roast duck or its Jinling signature salted duck (from S$16.80 for a small portion).

 Food in Plaza Singapura